StevenWenlim/Zuber_6thProject/README.md

 # Zuber_6thProject
-This project is my project in sprint 2, which is Exploratory Data Analysis.
+This project is my project in sprint 6, which is Collecting and Storing Data (SQL)..

 In this srpint i learn structured databases and the process of retrieving data using SQL.